sigsep/open-unmix-paper-joss/paper.md

 # Background

 Music separation is a problem which fascinated researchers for over 50 years.
 This is partly because, mathematically, there exists no closed-form solution when many sources (instruments) are recorded a mono or stereo signal.
-As the problem is impossible to solve without some assumptions when there are fewer mixtures than sources, researchers exploited further knowledge about the nature oh the sounds to separate and the way they were recorded and mixed to make separation possible.
-A large number of these methods are centered around "classical" signal processing methods that revolve around assumptions concerning the sources to separate.
+To address the problem, researchers exploited further knowledge about the way the signals were recorded and mixed.
+A large number of these methods are centered around "classical" signal processing methods.
 For a more detailed overview see [@rafii17] and [@cano19].
 <!-- - Explain how and when deep neural network-based music separation outperformed existing methods. -->
-Many of these classical signal processing based methods were hand-crafted and tuned to a small number of music recordings [@sisec10; @sisec11; @sisec13].
+Many of these methods were hand-crafted and tuned to a small number of music recordings [@sisec10; @sisec11; @sisec13].
 Systematic objective evaluation of these methods, however, was hardly feasible as freely available datasets did not exist at that time.
-In fact, for meaningful evaluation, the ground truth separated stems are necessary.
+In fact, for a meaningful evaluation, the ground truth separated stems are necessary.
-However, these are considered precious assets of the music mixing and mastering and, therefore, are usually not available freely.
-This is because any commercial music is well known to be subject to copyright protection laws and, hence, is not generally available for re-distribution.
+However, these are considered precious assets in the music recording industry, therefore, are usually not available because commercial music is well known to be subject to copyright protection laws.

 Nonetheless, in the past five years, freely available datasets were released that enabled the development of data-driven methods thanks to some artists that choose compatible licenses like Creative Commons.
 Since then, progress in performance was closely linked to the availability of more data that allowed the use of machine learning-based methods.
 This lead to a large performance boost similar to other audio tasks such as automatic speech recognition (ASR) where a large amount of data was available.
 In fact, in 2016 the speech recognition community had access to datasets with more than 10.000 hours of speech [@amodei16].
-At the same time, the _MUSDB_ dataset was released [@rafii17] which comprises 150 full-length music tracks – a total of just 10 hours of music.
+At the same time, the _MUSDB18_ dataset was released [@rafii17] which comprises 150 full-length music tracks – a total of just 10 hours of music.
-To date, this is still the largest freely available dataset for music separation.
+To date, this is still the largest freely available dataset for source separation.
 Nonetheless, even with this small amount of data, deep neural networks (DNNs) were not only successfully used for music separation but they are now setting the state-of-the-art in this domain as can be seen by the results of the community-based signal separation evaluation campaign (SiSEC) [@sisec15; @sisec16; @sisec18].

-In these challenges, the proposed systems are compared to other methods as well as several oracle methods [cite_oracles] that indicate possible upper bounds.
-On the other end, some of the classical signal processing based methods, known to be _reliable_, _fast_, _simple to use_, were treated as reference algorithms.
+In these challenges, the proposed systems are compared to other methods.
+Among the systems under test, classical signal processing based methods, were clearly outperformed by machine learning methods.
+However they were still useful as a _fast_ and often _simple to understand_ baseline.
 In fact, in the past, several systems and libraries were explicitly designed with these aspects in mind.
+In the following we will enlist a number of these reference implementations for source separation.
-While today there exist also some commercial systems such as _Audionamix XTRAX STEMS_, _IZOTOPE RX 7_ or _AudioSourceRE_ which target end-users, we consider here only tools that are available as open-source software, suitable for research.
+While today there exist also some commercial systems such as _Audionamix XTRAX STEMS_, _IZOTOPE RX 7_ or _AudioSourceRE_ which target end-users, we considered only tools that are available as open-source software, suitable for research.

 <!-- list of methods -->
 The first publicly available software for source separation was _openBlissart_, released in 2011 [@weninger11].
 It is written in C++ and accounts for the class of systems that are based on non-negative matrix factorization (NMF).
 In 2012, the _Flexible Audio Source Separation Toolbox (FASST)_ was presented in [@ozerov2011general; @salaun14].
 It is written in MATLAB/C++ and is also based on NMF methods, but additionally also includes other model-based methods.